 - If you use Office365, go to the admin center.

 - The Microsoft Office App store displays.
 Search for Box, and then select it.

 - From your Admin Console, enable Box for Outlook.
 See Application Settings for your Enterprise for this procedure.
 You can also view a detailed description of the app.

 The Box add-in button displays for everyone you've authorized.
 Everyone using this add-in for the first time must click this button to complete a one-time authentication.
 Then the system prompts them to log in to Box and grant access.
 They only need to do this once per client.

-If someone doesn't use Box for Outlook for a period of two weeks, he or she must re-authenticate before using it.
+If someone doesn't use Box for Outlook for a period of two weeks, they must re-authenticate before using it.